lkesteloot/unsong/unsong.md

 “Aaron?”
 I heard Sohu’s voice.

-[Ana, I just had – I guess an epiphany?
+[open-bracket]Ana, I just had – I guess an epiphany?
 I don’t have time to explain it.
 But it’s basically what I just said before.
 There is a crack in everything.]

 “Aaron?”